 The aim of this section is to prove that the complexification of the normalizer of a compact subgroup of a compact Lie group is naturally isomorphic to the normalizer of the corresponding complexified subgroup (proposition~\ref{prop:NH-complexification}).
-This result is in accordance with Luna's result~\cite[Lemma 1.1]{LR1979}.
-In the following three lemmas, $G$ denotes a compact Lie group acting on a vector space $V$ and $H$ is a Lie subgroup of $G$.
-We denote by $G^{\CC}$ and $H^{\CC}$ their respective complexifications.
+This result is in accordance with \cite[lem.
+1.1]{LR1979}.

-\begin{lem} Let $H$ be a closed subgroup of a Lie group $G$ and let $\Gamma$ be a set of representatives in $H$ of the finite group $H/H^{e}$, where $H^{e}$ is the identity component of $H$.
+\begin{lem} Let $L$ be a closed subgroup of a compact Lie group $K$ and let $\Gamma$ be a set of representatives in $L$ of the finite group $L/L^{e}$, where $L^{e}$ is the identity component of $L$.
 Then,

 \end{lem}